 Although at their own pace, Pekingese enjoy participating in canine sports and games.
 They shouldn’t be rushed, especially when they are walking.

-They should never be exposed to too much heat, as this may make breathing difficult for them due to how their face is structured.
+They should never be exposed to too much heat, which may make breathing difficult due to how their face is structured.

 Like their ancient owners, Pekingese can be very independent and somewhat stubborn.
 This could, in turn, make training challenging, as many Pekingese would rather be in charge and fail to obey harsh commands.